Jaco Venter

-Jacobus Venter (born 13 February 1987) is a South African racing cyclist, who currently rides for amateur mountain biking team First Move.
+Jacobus Venter (born 13 February 1987) is a South African racing cyclist, who currently rides for amateur team Faucon Flacq KFC Pepsi.

 During his road racing career, Venter rode in the 2014 Vuelta a España.
 In 2016, he won the South African National Road Race Championships.
 He was named in the start list for the 2016 Giro d'Italia.
 In June 2017, he was named in the startlist for the 2017 Tour de France.